Introducing the New Apartment List Rent Estimate Methodology

 The final step applies a three-month moving average to arrive at the final index.

-We start with 2018 median rents for each geography of interest, extracted from Census table B25031 using the Census Bureau’s API system.
-Then, to capture new leases, we construct recent mover adjustments (RMA), akin to the multipliers used by the Department of Housing and Urban Development for estimating Fair Market Rents.
-We calculate RMAs for each available geography using 2018 ACS microdata extracted from IPUMS.
-The recent mover adjustment is equal to the ratio of rents paid by recent movers to those paid by all renters.
-Each 2018 median rent estimate is then multiplied by the finest-available RMA (either corresponding to the city, county, CBSA, or state).
+We start with 2019 median rents for each geography of interest, extracted from Census table B25031 using the Census Bureau’s API system.6 These medians capture rents paid by long-time residents, so to move them closer to today’s fair market rents, we construct a recent mover adjustment (RMA), equal to the ratio of rents paid by recent movers to those paid by all renters.
+Recent movers are those who moved into their residence in 2017 or later, and their rents are extracted from Census table B25113.
+Each 2019 median rent is multiplied by the finest-available RMA (either corresponding to the city, county, CBSA, or state).
 With median rents paid by those signing new leases in hand, we project rents forward to the present month using the percent growth we estimated from the fixed-effects regression model.

-To provide a real-world example of this methodology in action, below are the computational steps that generate our September 2020 rent growth index and estimated median rent for one-bedroom apartments in Los Angeles, CA.
+To provide a real-world example of this methodology in action, below are the computational steps that estimate the median rent for one-bedroom apartments in Los Angeles, CA, in April 2022.

 Q: What makes your rent estimate methodology different from those of other rental platforms?